alfawzan1361/GA-FreelancerProject/README.md

 - Freelancer Dashboard Page: this contain the freelancer profile, tasks, tickets, etc.

 ## How to build
 Clone or download project --> open index.html for design review.
 Or
 Clone or download project --> download apache server --> open localhost/index.html for full experience.

 ## Requirements
-- Node.js - latest stable version
+- Node.js - latest stable version.
-- Apache server - latest stable version
+- Apache server - latest stable version.

 ## Notes
-Add your e-mail address on contact-us.php and service_request.php to recieve requests or inquries `$to='YOUR_EMAIL_ADDRESS';`
+Add your e-mail address on contact-us.php and service_request.php to recieve requests or inquries.
+`$to='YOUR_EMAIL_ADDRESS';`